 For the evaluation of the proposed method we use three different metrics: a) query overhead, i.e., the mean number of query packets involved in the routing of a single query, b) mean number of replies, i.e., the mean number of data packets received as replies to a single query and c) delivery ratio, i.e., the percentage of packets containing data (replies) that was delivered to the node performing the query.
-The first metric evaluates the efficient use of system resources and provides an indication of the method scalability.
-The second metric is an indication of the method's ability to collect the appropriate information from peer nodes.
+The first metric evaluates the efficient use of system resources and provides an indication of the method's ability to collect the appropriate information from peer nodes.
 Finally, the third metric is used to show the impact of resource consumption to the overall system operation.